Isiri-gallage/blog-application/README.md

 ## 📋 Features

-- **User Authentication**
+### User Authentication & Authorization
 - User registration with validation
 - Secure login/logout system
 - Password hashing for security

-- **Blog Management**
+- Session-based authentication

+### Blog Management
 - Create new blog posts with Markdown support
 - Read all blog posts on home page
 - Update your own blog posts
 - Delete your own blog posts
-  - View individual blog posts
+- View individual blog posts with full content

+### User Profiles ✨ NEW
+- Each user has their own profile page
+- Display user statistics (total blogs, total likes received)
-- **Authorization**
+- Editable bio section
+- View all blogs by a specific user
+- Profile avatar with user initial
+- Click on any author name to view their profile

+### Comments System ✨ NEW
+- Users can comment on any blog post
+- Real-time comment posting without page reload
+- Delete your own comments
+- Comment count displayed on blog cards and posts
+- View all comments with author and timestamp
+- Login required to post comments

+### Likes System ✨ NEW
+- Like/unlike blog posts with a single click
+- Visual feedback (heart button turns red when liked)
+- Like count displayed on blogs
+- Only logged-in users can like posts
+- Persistent likes stored in database
+- See total likes received on user profiles

+### Authorization
 - Only authenticated users can create blogs
 - Users can only edit/delete their own blogs
+- Users can only delete their own comments
 - Protection against unauthorized access

-- **Responsive Design**
+### Responsive Design
 - Mobile-friendly interface
 - Clean and modern UI
 - Easy navigation
+- Smooth animations and transitions

 ## 🛠️ Technologies Used